grigy/grigy.com/source/_posts/2012-01-28-why-i-write.markdown

 ### I want to share my knowledge
 Really, I want to share what I know to help others.

-And I truly believe that it is also for my own sake.If people around me know as much as I do, then I need to learn even more to catch them up.
+And I truly believe that it is also for my own sake.
+If people around me know as much as I do, then I need to learn even more to catch them up.
 This is a little secret tool to keep me in constant learning loop.

 Actually I think knowledge sharing is a powerful motivator for constant learning.